This article is free for a limited time. For full access, plus more exclusive content and perks, become a Premium Member of one5c.

 Buying carbon offsets: ½

-When buying plane tickets, you may have noticed an option to purchase carbon offsets to help zero out the emissions of your flight.
+When grabbing plane tickets, you may have noticed an option to purchase carbon offsets to help zero out the emissions of your flight.
 These funds are great in theory: They direct money toward carbon-reduction efforts like forest preservation.
 But in practice they’re deeply flawed: Investigations and analysis have consistently found that these programs often drastically overstate (even fabricate) their emissions benefits.
 Crucially, offsets have also become a form of climate delay.
 They were created as a short-term solution to buy time for the airline industry to bring down emissions, explains Sola Zheng, a senior researcher at the International Council on Clean Transportation who studies the environmental impacts of commercial aviation.

 Packing lighter: 🧳🧳